AidanFairman/AI-MagicTheGathering/README.md

 ### Try it out!

 There is an executable in the [root folder](https://github.com/AidanFairman/AI-MagicTheGathering) which will allow someone to play one deck against another.
 Field states need to be managed manually, but theoretically, 2 of these could play against one another (if you had physical cards for the sets).

+To use the AI, Start by making the selections in the bottom right.
+Then you use the "Advance phase" button and the "More" button in the top to get commands on what to do from the AI.
+This is meant to be played with physical cards, so the player only uses the interface to update the field state.